 Live up to high standards, together

 Parents, you are your child’s most important role model.
 They see how often you’re on your phone, how much you post to Instagram, how frustrated you get when someone shares an opinion that you disagree with on Facebook, whether you set your phone on the dinner table, and if you check it while driving.
 The Social Family Standards Agreement we developed is meant to help everyone on your home team win the game of social.
-Here are a few standards we recommend:
+Here are three standards we recommend:

 Play to your core.
 Share whatever it is you like to do on social media.
 Can you dance like Michael Jackson?
 Swim like Michael Phelps?
 Can you make miniature super heroes out of recycled soda cans?
 Great.
 Share it on social media.
 Be YOU.